Efpophis/LDGControl/README.md

 2 byte End Of Message marker, always 0x3b3b or ";;"
 ```

-Note that all values come across in Network Byte Order, so if you're on a little-endian machine like me, you have to do something to convert each 2 byte value.
+Note that all values come across in Network Byte Order, so if you're on a little-endian machine like me, you have to do something to convert each 2-byte value.
 The htons() function works fine for this on Linux, but the .NET equivalent screws things up royally.
 I ended up reversing the bytes by hand.
 Thanks for nothing, Micro$cheize.

 ## Command Protocol